 This roast can be kept in the refrigerator in an air tight container for three to four days.

-- Steak Salad – Okay, not technically steak.
-But this roast beef is perfect on a simple green salad with tomatoes, cucumbers, and red peppers with some ranch dressing.
-It would also be amazing on this strawberry spinach salad or my favorite roasted beet salad.
+- Make a Steak Salad.
+This roast beef is perfect on a simple green salad with tomatoes, cucumbers, and red peppers with some ranch dressing.
+It would also be amazing on this strawberry spinach salad.
+It would also be a great way to turn my Caesar Salad into a full meal.

 There are so many great sides that would go with this roast beef!